MODULE 3 - Section 4

 • How to plan rest days

-Create opportunities that extend dignity to the locals and include their involvement and leadership when possible, and, along the way, show teams how to see people, not just poverty.
+Create opportunities that extend dignity to locals, include their involvement and leadership when possible, and show teams how to see people, not just poverty.

 Community Engagement Activities